RedstoneWizard08/QuickScript/README.md

 If you want to use the code as a library, feel free, I tried to document most of it.
 I may have forgotten some though, or I may just stop out of laziness later. :p (I will likely get to documenting it later anyway.)

+## New Parsing

+I'm working on a new parser implementation!
+To use it, run `cargo run -- new-parsing-demo [file]`.

 # Support

 Currently, here is the support matrix: